UCL-CCS/FabSCEMa/docs/source/workflow.rst

         .. code-block:: yaml

-              FabSim3/plugins/FabNEPTUNE/machines_FabNEPTUNE_user.yml
+              FabSim3/plugins/FabSCEMa/machines_FabSCEMa_user.yml

-In this file you can set the path to the convection2d/3d executable on the remote machine which are Nektar++ executable and the input file names, and the remote run command.
-Here we assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have configured and built Nektar++ (https://www.nektar.info/) on the target machine, and successfully tested the executable code!.
-However, most HPC clusters could have Nektar++ available as a module and this can be added in the loaded modules section of the file.
-This means that the ``convection2d_exec`` parameter can be set to the path of the compiled executable.
+In this file you can set the path to the SCEMa executable on the remote machine which is dealammps and the input file names (e.g. inputs.json), and the remote run command.
+Here we assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have configured and built SCEMa on the target machine, and successfully tested the executable code!.
 For example, for archer2 (remote machine) it might look like:

 	.. code-block:: yaml